Thukyd/azure-search-openai-hackathon/README-JP.md

 ###  Cost Estimations

+### Lessons Learned: Do courses - always include hands on parts

+- For non-technical people:
+  - The Course by Nng
+  - then some hands one with Azure portal ressources?
+- For technical people:
+  - Hackathons..
+- Use the Allianz Boost!

 ### Lessons Learned: Managing Data Parsing Costs

 - Parsing: High-quality data parsing incurs high costs.
 For example, parsing 20 PDFs (87MB) led to a $30 charge.
   - Microsoft's Advice: Use the local PDF parser to avoid such costs.
 Incorporate `--localpdfparser` in `prepdocs.sh`.
 This option is free and can be sufficient.
 [Discussion on Data Parsing Costs](https://github.com/microsoft/AI-Chat-App-Hack/discussions/45).
   - Note: OCR is notably expensive and should be used sparingly.
 - SKUs: Keeping the data size small is crucial for cost management.
 SKUs fix costs can reach very high.
 See pricing details for [Azure Cognitive Search](https://azure.microsoft.com/en-gb/pricing/details/search/).
 - The openAi model was not the cost driver in my project but in real world it might be as well depending on the usage.
 You might want to implement a strategy to watch the toke usage and set up alerts.
 - It's worth it to spend more time on data preparation to avoid unnecessary costs.
 Do a proof of concept to evaluate this costs.
 It's worth it to spend time on this!
+  - create an example case with the needed infra.
+Check cost drivers on a limited set.
+  - make sure you can identify the cost drivers and set up alerts for them.

+### Lessons Learned: User Interaction to GPT Model

+- You probably do not want to give the user direct access to the GPT model behind for minimum two reasons:
+  - the results of the chat are heavily dependent on the quality of the query.
+In this current architecture, the query will be send directly to the Knowledge Base.
+The results back for this are often not very good, if it's not formulated in a specific way, easy to consume for the knowledge base.
+Probably it's better to have a middleware which can help to improve the query before it's send to the knowledge base.
+  - You don't want to expose the knowledge base to the user.
+It's a security risk.
+You want to have a middleware which can help to improve the query before it's send to the knowledge base.
+- For this, Cognigy can acutally bring a great value, if it will be transformed into an orchstrator for knowledge base & gpt.

+### Lessons Learned: Cogingy
+They are doing a lot of things which is described in these Azure Ressources

+- Knowlegd Base is basically the same as the RAG repository (https://github.com/Azure-Samples/azure-search-openai-demo/tree/main)
+-

 ##### Evaluation if data was read correctly